Energy transition under scenario uncertainty: a mean-field game of stopping with common noise: Introduction

 Although MFGs with common noise were introduced already in \cite{lions2007theorie}, and early papers contain examples of solvable settings \cite{gueant2011mean}, the general analysis of MFGs with common noise (with regular controls) was only presented in \cite{carmona2016a}.
 The main difficulty is due to the much larger dimension of the natural space for the main objects of the MFG problem.
-For example, in the case of regular controls, the time-dependent occupation measure of the representative agent typically lives in the space of continuous functions from the time interval to the space of probability measures $\mathcal C([0,T],\mathcal P(\mathbb R^d))$; in the presence of common noise one needs to consider the space $[\mathcal C([0,T],\mathcal P(\mathbb R^d))]^\Omega$, where $\Omega$ is the probability space carrying the common noise: this makes it near impossible to apply the usual compactness arguments. {As pointed out in \cite{carmona2016a}, the operation of conditioning fails to be continuous in any useful sense, which complicates the study of fixed points via topological arguments.} The situation simplifies in the setting of finite probability spaces, see \cite{belak2021continuous}.
-A promising approach for the special class of \emph{supermodular} mean-field games allowing for a simplified treatment of common noise was recently proposed in \cite{dianetti2021submodular}.
+For example, in the case of regular controls, the time-dependent occupation measure of the representative agent typically lives in the space of continuous functions from the time interval to the space of probability measures $\mathcal C([0,T],\mathcal P(\mathbb R^d))$; in the presence of common noise one needs to consider the space $[\mathcal C([0,T],\mathcal P(\mathbb R^d))]^\Omega$, where $\Omega$ is the probability space carrying the common noise: this makes it nearly impossible to apply the usual compactness arguments. {As pointed out in \cite{carmona2016a}, the operation of conditioning fails to be continuous in any useful sense, which complicates the study of fixed points via topological arguments.} The situation simplifies in the setting of finite probability spaces, see \cite{belak2021continuous}.
+A promising approach for the special class of \emph{supermodular} mean-field games allowing for a simplified treatment of common noise was recently proposed in \cite{dianetti2021submodular}. {Very recently \cite{he2023mean}, developed a different approach based on a mean-field version of the Bank-El Karoui representation result for stochastic processes, which also allows for common noise. }